the-turing-way/the-turing-way/book/website/project-design/persona/persona-contributors.md

 5. Networked Participation - How they may network within the community.
 6. Leadership - How they may take on some additional responsibility on the project, or begin to lead.

-The examples provided below includes personas for _The Turing Way_ contributors and users based on their initial engagements with the project as a reader, learner, resource developer, reviewer and maintainer.
+The examples provided below include personas for _The Turing Way_ contributors and users based on their initial engagements with the project as a reader, learner, resource developer, reviewer and maintainer.
 These personas are created based on GitHub skills and willingness of the community members to contribute to the project.

 For each persona, we highlight how their involvement with _The Turing Way_ can improve and enrich the project and community.